PunVas/pOCR/README.md

 # pOCR

-**pOCR** (personal OCR) is a simple Bash script to quickly capture a selected area of your screen, extract text using OCR (Tesseract), and copy it directly to your clipboard.
+**pOCR** (personal OCR) is a simple tool to quickly capture a selected area of your screen, extract text using OCR (Tesseract), and copy it directly to your clipboard.

 Note: It is only for Debian based systems which use GNOME (Other DEs will be added in future upgrades.
+Thand rakho add ho jayega.
 Stay tuned...)

 ## Features